FACTBOX-Europe's plan to tackle winter energy crisis | Headlines

 EU countries would be required to curb their power use by 5% during the 10% of hours with the highest electricity demand each month, the draft said - a move it said could curb gas use in the power sector by around 4% over a four-month period.
 EMERGENCY LIQUIDITY FOR POWER FIRMS

-EU countries have also tasked Brussels with designing "emergency liquidity instruments" to help energy companies facing soaring collateral needs.
+Von der Leyen said the European Commission would work on plans to help energy companies facing soaring collateral needs.
+Those measures are due to be unveiled later than Wednesday.
 Utilities sell some power in advance to secure a certain price but must post a cash deposit with exchanges in case they default before the power is produced.
 Soaring power prices have meant firms must post bigger margin deposits, leaving some struggling to find the extra cash.

-EU officials said plans for emergency liquidity support were still being drafted, and would likely be published later than Wednesday.
-A note published by the Commission last week mentioned some options that EU policymakers are exploring.
-"This might involve accepting a wider range of assets as collateral for margining purpose, facilitating collateral transformation, bank guarantees and, as a liquidity provider, involve state guarantee schemes to support such liquidity mechanisms," the Commission note said.
+"We will work with the market regulators to ease these problems by amending the rules on collaterals and by taking measures to limit the intra-day price volatility," von der Leyen said.
+NO GAS PRICE CAP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)